-Information contained in this Annual Report may contain forward-looking statements.
-Such statements use forward-looking words such as "believe," "plan," "anticipate," "continue," "estimate," "expect," "may," or other similar words.
+Information contained in this Annual Report contains forward-looking statements.
+Such statements use forward-looking words such as "believe," "plan," "anticipate," "continue," "estimate," "expect," "may," or other similar words and terms of similar meaning, although not all forward-looking statements contain such words.
 These statements discuss plans, strategies, events or developments that we expect or anticipate will or may occur in the future.